Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 5. Recommendations related to Credit and insurance:

-• Expand and reach of the formal credit system to the really poor and needy.
+• Expand and reach the formal credit system to the poor and needy.

 • Crop loan to be reduced to 4%.